|

 Wedding Cake Rock in the Royal National Park

-➡ Check and compare prices for Day tours from Sydney for the Royal National Park HERE with Viator.
+➡ Compare prices for Royal National Park tours HERE with Viator.

 4. Royal Coast Track (Royal National Park Multi-day hiking)

-The Royal Coast Track in New South Wales is a wonderful hiking trail to experience.
+The Royal Coast Track is a wonderful hiking trail to experience.
 This 26km one-way track can take up to two days to complete.
 This depends on your pace and the amount of time you want to spend admiring the beautiful coastlines, landscapes, and rock formations of this loved park.

 The 6km section that begins between Wattamolla and Garie Beach is particularly stunning, with its uninterrupted views across the ocean making it well worth visiting.
 Eagle Rock and Curracurrong Falls are a big part of this and are really impressive after some rain.